r-carroll/crosspointe-small-group/content/posts/2024/autumn/week-2.md

 this possible?

 ## Next Steps
-Consider how your small group can each other to embrace the transformative power of grace and live in righteousness.
+Consider how your small group can support each other to embrace the transformative power of grace and live in righteousness.
 Discuss this as you conclude your group time this week.

 ## Prayer Focus